Workplace Bullying

 How is this connected to burnout recovery?

 Workplace abuse is one of the most common root causes of the burnout patterns I treat.
 The hypervigilance, over-preparation, and constant self-monitoring that develop in toxic or dysfunctional environments don’t shut off when you leave.
 They follow you into new roles, new companies, sometimes even into retirement.
-Addressing the trauma underneath those patterns is often what makes burnout recovery hold long-term rather than cycling back.
+Addressing the trauma underneath those patterns is often what makes burnout recovery last over the long-term rather than cycling back.

 What if I can't afford to leave my job?